smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/SendLocation.md

 **Exception 5:**

-5.1.a Non-mandatory parameter is invalid in SendLocation request from mobile app
+5.1.a Non-mandatory parameter is invalid in SendLocation request from mobile app (wrong type, out of bounds, invalid characters, whitespaces only)

 5.1.b SDL cuts off invalid parameter and transfers request to HMI